hsuck/ADL22-final-project/README.md

   --data_path DATA_PATH
                         the path of data directory (default: ../data/)
 ```
-Note: When using option `--dnn`, you need to pass a sequence, e.g. --dnn 128 64

 ## Training and Testing with default arguments
 ```
 python3 train_dssm.py # training